n-pizzetta/n-pizzetta/README.md

 > [!NOTE]
-> I am looking for a 3-5 months INTERNSHIP starting april 2024
+> I am looking for a 3-5 months INTERNSHIP starting may 2024